 a.
-Student Enrollment: The competition is for graduate students currently enrolled on a full or part-time basis (i.e., from July 2022 through June 2023) at accredited universities.
-This includes students who graduated, or will graduate, after July 1, 2022.
-Students who graduated before July 2022 are not eligible to participate.
-Adjustments will be made for teams from non-U.S. universities that have a different academic calendar; please contact Madison Sutton (startup@uark.edu) if you are from a non-U.S. school and believe this applies to you.
+Student Enrollment: The competition is for graduate students enrolled on a full or part-time basis during any semester from July 2023 through June 2024 at accredited universities.
+Students who graduated, or will graduate, after July 1, 2023 are included.
+Students who graduated before July 2023 are not eligible to participate.
+Adjustments will be made for teams from non-U.S. universities that have a different academic calendar; please contact Madison Stricklen (startup@uark.edu) if you are from a non-U.S. school and believe this applies to you.